wso2-attic/asgardeo-android-oidc-sdk/README.md

     keytool -import -alias wso2is -file wso2carbon.pem -keystore client-truststore.jks -storepass wso2carbon
     ```

     iv.
-Now copy this public certificate (wso2carbon.pem) into the `io.asgardio.android.oidc.sdk.sample/res/raw` folder.
+Now copy this public certificate (wso2carbon.pem) into the `io.asgardeo.android.oidc.sdk.sample/res/raw` folder.

 5. Select the Virtual Device to run the application.
-6. Run the the module `io.asgardio.android.oidc.sdk.sample` on the selected Virtual Device.
+6. Run the the module `io.asgardeo.android.oidc.sdk.sample` on the selected Virtual Device.

 #### Running in an Android Device
 1. Enable USB Debugging in the Developer Options in the Android Device.
 Refer documentation on
    [Run your App](https://developer.android.com/training/basics/firstapp/running-app).

-2. If the WSO2 IS is hosted in the local machine, change the domain of the endpoints in the `io.asgardio.android.oidc.sdk.sample/res/raw/oidc_config.json`  file and the hostnames specified under `hostname` config
+2. If the WSO2 IS is hosted in the local machine, change the domain of the endpoints in the `io.asgardeo.android.oidc.sdk.sample/res/raw/oidc_config.json`  file and the hostnames specified under `hostname` config
    in the `<IS_HOME>/repository/conf/deployment.toml` file to the IP Address of local machine.
    Make sure that both the Android Device and the local machine is connected to the same WIFI network.